-The code in codex is a nod to the interactive coding and programming element which is ubiquitous in the computational sciences.
-A typical codex contains exposition and math (like a traditional textbook) as well as interactive code that runs inline and computes solutions and outputs figures and plots.
+The code in codex is a nod to the interactive coding element which is ubiquitous in the computational sciences.
+A typical codex contains exposition and math (like a traditional textbook) as well as code that runs inline to output figures and plots and compute solutions to the problems posed by the instructor.
 A codex extends the structure of a "traditional" book chapter into that of a living document and, from the student's perspective, responds like a game.
-Since structure deeply influences narrative, a codex influences and engenders new forms of conversational narrative based on computational interaction between the author and its reader - really, coder as the doer.
+Since structure deeply influences narrative, a codex influences and engenders new forms of conversational narrative based on computational interaction between the author and its reader.

 Codices make a computational book feel alive and dynamic in a fundamentally new way.
 Each codex facilitates a deeper and holistic understanding of the subject matter and allows a student to not only learn about a concept, but experience it via coding, debugging, and deeper analysis.

-We will roll out tools in early 2021 to allow others to author and publish computational textbooks this way.
-To receive a notification when a beta version of author tools are ready for use, please fill out the form here.
+We hope to roll out an authoring tool in early 2021 to allow others to author and publish computational textbooks on Mynerva.
+To receive a notification when a beta version of author tools are available for use, please fill out this online form.

 I liked the built–in conceptual questions and proofs and instant feedback because they helped me learn the concepts.
 I'd recommend other courses to adopt a similar system if it makes sense for them.